yehonatan169/Ex2_SS/README.md

         10,000 Nodes (30 cities): 1 min, 22 sec</br>
         10,000 Nodes (50 cities): 5 min, 33 sec</br>
         100,000 Nodes (10 cities) 5 min 4 sec:</br>
-Instructions for using the GUI
+# Instructions for using the GUI
-        - <b>File Menu</b></br>By clicking <b>Load</b> you can load a graph from a json file                        existing in your computer.</br>By clicking <b>Save</b> the graph will be saved and                    replace the existing file with his name.</br>By clicking <b>Save as</b> the                          graph will be saved in the directory as your choose with the name that you gave.
+        - File Menu By clicking <b>Load</b> you can load a graph from a json file existing in your computer.
+        - By clicking <b>Save</b> the graph will be saved and replace the existing file with his name.
+        - By clicking "Save as" the graph will be saved in the directory as your choose with the name that you gave.

-        -
-        -
-        -
-Instructions for running the program
+# Instructions for running the program
-Download the following zip file-
+        - Download the following zip file- [Ex2.zip](https://github.com/yehonatan169/Ex2_SS/files/7707176/Ex2.zip)

-////
-Extract the files to your computer.
+        - Extract the files to your computer.
-Open CMD.
+        - Open CMD.
-Cd the directory that you saved the files in.
+        - Cd the directory that you saved the files in.
-Write the next command: java -jar Ex2.jar "enter the full path of the json file:
+        - Write the next command: java -jar "enter the full path of the Ex2.jar" "enter the full path of the json file"